-The Benefits Of Automating The Traffic Generation With WordPress
+The Benefits Of Automating Your Traffic-Getting Process With WordPress

-What we’d like to share with you now, is a free, simple, and effective strategy that lets you automate your traffic-getting process with WordPress.
+What I’d like to share with you now, is a free, simple, and effective method for automating the traffic-getting process with WordPress.

 With this strategy, you will be able to:

-- Save time creating content for your website and other marketing channels (e.g. social media),
+- Save time creating web content and other marketing channels (e.g. social media),

-- Save money on content creation and unnecessary online marketing channels,
+- Save money on content creation and unnecessary web marketing costs,

-- Determine which marketing channels you should focus more budget, efforts, and your time on,
+- Determine which channels you should invest more of your time, budget, and efforts on,

-- Invest most of your time and efforts building your own asset instead of someone else’s and still benefit from other people’s marketing channels.
+- Invest most of your efforts building your own asset instead of someone else’s and still benefit from other people’s marketing channels.

 Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we recommend avoiding black hat websites, methods, tools, and anything designed to manipulate or violate the policies and terms of service of services like Google, LinkedIn, Facebook, etc..
+In fact, we urge you to avoid using black hat websites, tools, techniques, and anything that violates the terms of service and policies of sites like YouTube, Google, Facebook, etc..

-(Web traffic automation doesn’t have to involve the use of black hat techniques!)
+(Web traffic automation doesn’t require the use of black hat methods!)

-What we are focusing in this article series is not to game online services or flaunt their terms of service, but to show you how to be smart with your limited resources and automate your content distribution in order to leverage your time and efforts, and increase your exposure online to sites used by your target audience.
+The focus of this article series is to show you how to automate your content distribution in order to leverage your time and efforts, and increase your exposure online to sites frequented by your target audience.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen in the previous section that many small business owners lack the time, resources and budget to engage in the kind of content marketing that many online experts advise.
-What you want to do, then, is to be strategic and work smart within your limited budget, time, and resources.
+As we’ve just seen in the previous section, most small businesses lack the time, resources and financial means to engage in the kind of content marketing that many online experts advise doing.
+What you want to do, then, is be strategic with your limited time, budget, and resources.

-(Posting content to individual marketing channels can be very time-consuming!)
+(Posting content to individual marketing channels can be extremely time-consuming!)

-Why not opt for a smarter, time-saving strategy like this instead …
+Why not opt for a smarter, time-saving approach like this instead …